whohensee/SeeChange/docs/overview.md

 Each part of the pipeline (each process) is conducted using a dedicated object.
  - preprocessing: using the `Preprocessor` object defined in `pipeline/preprocessing.py`.
- - extraction: using the `Detector` object defined in `pipeline/detection.py`.
+ - extraction: using the `Detector` object defined in `pipeline/detection.py` to produce the `SourceList` and `PSF` objects.
+A sub dictionary keyed by "sources" is used to define the parameters for these objects.
+   The astrometric and photometric calibration are also done in this step.
- - astro_cal: using the `AstroCalibrator` object defined in `pipeline/astro_cal.py`.
+   The astrometric calibration using the `AstroCalibrator` object defined in `pipeline/astro_cal.py`, with a sub dictionary keyed by "wcs", produces the `WorldCoordinates` object.
- - photo_cal: using the `PhotoCalibrator` object defined in `pipeline/photo_cal.py`.
+   The photometric calibration is done using the `PhotoCalibrator` object defined in `pipeline/photo_cal.py`, with a sub dictionary keyed by "zp", produces the `ZeroPoint` object.
- - subtraction: using the `Subtractor` object defined in `pipeline/subtraction.py`.
+ - subtraction: using the `Subtractor` object defined in `pipeline/subtraction.py`, producing an `Image` object.
- - detection: again using the `Detector` object, with a different set of parameters.
+ - detection: again using the `Detector` object, with different parameters, also producing a `SourceList` object.
- - cutting: using the `Cutter` object defined in `pipeline/cutting.py`.
+ - cutting: using the `Cutter` object defined in `pipeline/cutting.py`, producing a list of `Cutouts` objects.
- - measuring: using the `Measurer` object defined in `pipeline/measuring.py`.
+ - measuring: using the `Measurer` object defined in `pipeline/measuring.py`, producing a list of `Measurements` objects.

 All these objects are initialized as attributes of a top level `Pipeline` object, which is defined in `pipeline/top_level.py`.